jmfieldman/fieldmanorg/README.md

 At that point, index.php renders whatever markdown is at hidden/md/*name*.md

 The main menu is rendered if there is no specified path.

+Certain folders like ```files``` and ```img``` are exempt from this routing so that the can be accessed directly by the browser.

+Feel free to use this code to make your own super-simple markdown-based website!